xdmushui/partner-center-sdk/develop/confirm-customer-consent.md

 ## REST

-To confirm or re-confirm that a customer has accepted the Microsoft Cloud Agreement, see the following instructions.
+To confirm or re-confirm that a customer has accepted the Microsoft Customer Agreement, see the following instructions.

 ### REST request

-1. Retrieve the agreement metadata for the Microsoft Cloud Agreement.
-See [Get agreement metadata for Microsoft Cloud Agreement](get-agreement-metadata.md) for details.
-This step is required to obtain the **templateId** of the Microsoft Cloud Agreement.
+1. Retrieve the agreement metadata for the Microsoft Customer Agreement.
+See [Get agreement metadata for Microsoft Customer Agreement](get-agreement-metadata.md) for details.
+This step is required to obtain the **templateId** of the Microsoft Customer Agreement.
-2. Create a new resource to confirm that a customer has accepted the Microsoft Cloud Agreement.
-See [Get agreement metadata for Microsoft Cloud Agreement](get-agreement-metadata.md) for details.
+2. Create a new resource to confirm that a customer has accepted the Microsoft Customer Agreement.
+See [Get agreement metadata for Microsoft Customer Agreement](get-agreement-metadata.md) for details.

-To create a new **Agreement** resource to confirm that a customer has accepted the Microsoft Cloud Agreement:
+To create a new **Agreement** resource to confirm that a customer has accepted the Microsoft Customer Agreement:

 #### Request syntax